Cyenoch/EfDEnhanced/README.md

-# Raid Ready Check

-**Pre-raid inspection system for Escape from Duckov**
+# EfDEnhanced - Escape from Duckov Enhancement Mod

+**Enhanced raid experience with pre-raid checks and in-raid quest tracking**

 Never die from forgetting your meds, ammo, or quest items again!
-This mod automatically checks your loadout before entering any raid and warns you if something is missing.
+Track your active quests in real-time during raids with a clean, non-intrusive HUD overlay.

 ## Features

+### 🎯 In-Raid Quest Tracker (NEW!)

+Customizable quest tracking system that shows YOUR selected quests in real-time during raids:

+- **Selective Tracking** - Choose which quests to track using checkbox in quest panel
+- **In-Raid Display** - Only tracked quests appear in top-right corner during raids
+- **Native UI Style** - Uses game's native task checkbox icons for seamless integration
+- **Progress Tracking** - View completed/total tasks for each quest (e.g., "2/3")
+- **Task Status** - ✓ for completed, ○ for pending tasks
+- **Persistent Settings** - Your tracking preferences are saved between sessions
+- **Auto Show/Hide** - Only visible during raids, hidden in base
+- **Multi-language** - Full support for Chinese, English, and Japanese

+**How to use:**
+1. Open quest panel (Tab key)
+2. Click any quest to view details
+3. Check the "局内追踪" (Track in Raid) checkbox below the quest title
+4. Enter raid and see your tracked quests in top-right corner!

-### Automatic Pre-Raid Checks
+### ✅ Automatic Pre-Raid Checks

 Before you enter a raid through teleport pads, stairs, or sewers, the mod checks: